 Email a Jupyter notebook page (a

-Watson et al. say they validated the data file, to make sure it contains no bad data, and they’ve even provided the script they used.
+Lestrade et al. say they validated the data file, to make sure it contains no bad data, and they've even provided the script they used.
 This is another example (like last week) showing how to open a file, read it one line at a time, and split each line into whitespace-delimited fields that you can look at one at a time.
-(You may also develop some worries about their data validation strategy.)
+(When you look at their script, you may also develop some worries about their data validation strategy.)
 This is a bare-bones starting point.
 Data science modules like Pandas give you more powerful tools for data file input and parsing.

 There's two reasonable ways to make the 'tidy' data set, as we discussed in lecture, with different advantages and disadvantages.
 One form ('wide'), with each individual gene as a variable, is only mostly-tidy, but makes more sense for many kinds of analysis; another form ('long') with